 There are legends related to the mysterious Ale’s Stones.
 One says that "Ale" was once considered to be the name of a Viking chieftain that lived between 700 and 1000 CE.
 There are, however, no known historical records that could support such a Viking name.

-The first detailed drawing was made in 1777 by antique C.G.G Hilfeling, cartoonist, who depicted many ancient monuments in Scania.
-The first known photograph of Ales stones were years from 1914.
+The first detailed drawing was made in 1777 by antique C.G.G Hilfeling, a cartoonist, who depicted many ancient monuments in Scania.
+The first known photograph of Ales stones was years from 1914. source

 Another legend has it that about the year 1000, a Viking chieftain, Olav Tryggvasson, was buried on this ridge together with his ship.
 Oskar Montelius (1843-1921), the famous scholar in Swedish prehistoric "heathen" times, when discussing in 1917 the shape of the Ale "ship", suggested that it was a collective monument for the Vikings who had perished in their voyages and conquers.